Updated December 2, 2017

 Here are a few ideas for Advent — simple activities for moving into the true spirit of the season.
 The first is a personal memory that warms my heart every time I think of it.

 Seeing Jesus In Many Faces

-Fill your holidays with laughter.
+Fill your holidays with joy and laughter.
 It’s priceless!

 Set the Stage by Creating an Advent Wreath

 This simple family project can become a weekly reminder that we humbly await the birth of Jesus Christ.
 All you need is a natural evergreen wreath and four candles.
 Place the wreath on a table and stand the candles at its center.
 The candles may be violet and white or all of either color.
 Children love to participate in holiday activities.
 Depending on their age, they can help by gathering greens for the wreath, putting it together and placing the candles in holders at the wreath’s center.

 On the four Sundays before Christmas (Dec 4, 10, 17 and 24) light the candles, say a short prayer and sing a Christmas carol.
 Rituals always have added meaning when refreshments are included.
 In the spirit of Advent, these should be simple.

 Caution: Make sure the candles are completely extinguished before leaving them unattended.
 If you have concerns about them, there are “candles” that light without an actual flame, still creating a warm glow.
 You’ll find them at most candle shops.

 Creating a Spiral Walk for Adults and Children

 Several years ago I shared a beautiful experience with a family who have four daughters.
 Their dad built a yurt, a round structure surrounded by temporary walls and a roof to protect people from the weather.
 The mom and four girls gathered rocks on their daily walks and marked a path in the shape of an infinity sign inside the yurt.
 Guests were invited to join them in “walking the spiral” with lit candles, spreading light out into the world.
 Those who completed their walk joined those waiting their turn, all humming Silent Night.